jonocarroll/wp_content/_drafts/2018-03-06-jc-and-the-vignettes.md

 <!--more-->

 At the start of the year I set out my 'goals for 2018' just like many of us do; an overly ambitious list of things we'd like to do to better ourselves.
-My list includes improving my French to better interact with a colleague I cohabitate and work with while onsite (my 48 day streak on Duolingo was interrupted by travel... c'est un bon début); reading more books (two a month, so far so good); writing more blog posts (one a month, this one included); and interacting more with the R community.
+My list includes using a bullimproving my French to better interact with a colleague I cohabitate and work with while onsite (my 48 day streak on Duolingo was interrupted by travel... c'est un bon début); reading more books (two a month, so far so good); writing more blog posts (one a month, this one included); and interacting more with the R community.

 My original plan for the increased interaction was to pick an R package a month.
 I'd pick a package which didn't already have a vignette, learn the package, write a vignette, submit it as a PR, and blog about the experience.
 This seemed straightforward enough.
 There's a long-standing feeling that R too many R packages lack vignettes (note: <a href="https://juliasilge.com/blog/mining-cran-description/">https://juliasilge.com/blog/mining-cran-description/</a> -- an analysis I intend to reproduce/update).
 I looked through my backlog of interesting packages I meant to look at more closely and checked to see if they already had vignettes... all of them did (womp womp).